-It’s also good to mentally prepare yourself for the session and bring yourself to a calm state through meditation, mindfulness practice, or any other form of self-care that works for you.
-Ketamine therapy side effects can range from mild to severe, so it’s important to educate yourself on all of them and void your mind of any negative or stressful thoughts concerning them before the session.
+It’s also good to mentally prepare yourself for the session and bring yourself to a calm state.
+You can do this through meditation, mindfulness practice, or any other form of self-care that works for you.
+Ketamine therapy side effects can range from mild to severe.
 Getting yourself in a positive state of mind can definitely improve your overall experience.

-Talking about ketamine therapy with your partner, friend, or family member may also be a good idea as emotional support can play a huge role in your experience.
-You will also need someone to come with you or at least pick you up as you won’t be allowed to go home by yourself.
+Talking about ketamine therapy with your partner, friend, or family member may also be a good idea.
+As emotional support can play a huge role in your experience.
+You will also need someone to come with you or at least pick you up.
+They will not allow you to go home by yourself.

-If talking to someone close to you seems daunting, consider talk therapy and discussing your motivations, desires, and fears with a professional.
-You can go over everything that might be bothering you or you’re afraid of, as well as all the possible side effects.
-If you’re considering ketamine therapy, chances are you are already talking to a professional on a regular basis so don’t forget to share this information with them.
+If talking to someone close to you seems daunting, consider talk therapy.
+This is when you discuss your motivations, desires, and fears with a professional.
+You can go over everything that might be bothering you or you’re afraid of.
+As well as all the possible side effects.
+If you’re considering ketamine therapy, chances are you are already talking to a professional on a regular basis.
+If so, don’t forget to share this information with them.

-Unlike the nasal spray session which only happens once and you’re free to go after the few hours have passed, the usual standard protocol for ketamine IV infusions is 6 infusions over the course of two weeks, with each session lasting 45 minutes to an hour.
-If possible, it’s highly recommended that you try taking those days off since work won’t really be productive.
+The usual standard protocol for ketamine IV infusions is 6 infusions over the course of two weeks.
+With each session lasting 45 minutes to an hour.

-On the day of the session, you’ll be met with their anesthesia care providers who will walk you through the whole process as well as be there throughout its entirety, controlling and overseeing every step.
+You will meet with your anesthesia care providers on the day of the session.
+They will walk you through the whole process.
+And they will be there throughout its entirety, controlling and overseeing every step.

-You will be seated in a comfortable chair and put in a relaxing setting while the IV will be hooked up to your vein, usually with headphones so you can listen to relaxing music and even an option to watch TV and distract yourself.
-Depending on the clinic, the infusion time can vary from 45-60 minutes, but have no fear – the anesthesia care provider will be there with you the entire time.
+They will seat you in a comfortable chair in a relaxing setting and hook you up to an IV.
+You will usually wear headphones so you can listen to relaxing music.
+Depending on the clinic, the infusion time can vary from 45-60 minutes.
+But have no fear – the anesthesia care provider will be there with you the entire time.

-After the IV session is done, you will most likely be transferred to a spa-like setting where you’ll rest until you’re assessed and discharged home.
-In the following days, you’re expected to start feeling less stressed with your mood much improved, but pay attention to the aforementioned side effects and call your healthcare provider as soon as you start experiencing them, if you do.
+They will likely transfer you to a spa-like setting after the IV session is complete.
+They will then assess you before allowing you to go home.
+In the following days, you will hopefully begin to feel less stressed.
+And your mood will hopefully become much improved.
+But pay attention to the aforementioned side effects.
+And call your healthcare provider as soon as you start experiencing them, if you do.

 With ketamine, these two options are currently the only ones you can try with any guarantee of safety and control.
-If you’re struggling with depression, anxiety, PTSD or other mental health issues, talk to your doctor and discuss potential therapy treatment.
+Are you struggling with depression, anxiety, PTSD or other mental health issues?
+If so, talk to your doctor and discuss potential therapy treatment.